What is our poultry fed?

 When do you ship?

 All orders ship one or two day shipping.
 During the winter months, we only have one shipping day to ensure your product is as fresh as possible.
-Our shipping day is currently Wednesday.
-If you order Sunday, for example, your order will ship Wednesday and arrive on Thursday or Friday (but possibly sooner if you are closer to/within Maine).
-We don't ship on national holidays or other days shipping carriers don't pick up. (eg Memorial Day).
+Our shipping day is currently Tuesday.
+If you order Sunday, for example, your order will ship Tuesday and arrive on Wednesday or Thursday.
+We offer free shipping to New England residents, as well as New Jersey and Pennsylvania, on orders over $99.
+We don't ship on national holidays or other days that shipping carriers don't pick up. (eg Memorial Day).

 Are orders available for pick-up?